 It happens to the best of us.
 We go into relationships with the best of intentions.
 We fall in love.
 We talk about the future together.
 We get engaged.
 We get married.
 Sometimes our relationships end abruptly through death or betrayal.
 Sometimes they just run their course.

-Like it or not, we sometimes need a transition person to help us through our life changes, divorces, or breakups.
+Like it or not, we sometimes need a transition person to help us through our life changes, divorces or breakups.
 Sometimes, without anyone’s fault, we end up becoming a transition person.
-Being a “T.P” isn’t a disease.
+Being a “T.P.” isn’t a disease.
 It can help both singles grow as they get back into the dating scene.
 It can be very helpful to the one who is going through a divorce or mourning the loss of a loved one.
-It can also be hurtful to the one who ends up being the transition person.
+But it can also be hurtful to the one who ends up being the transition person.

-Now I am not here to discourage anyone from dating someone who may need a transition person or is going through a divorce or suffering the loss of a loved one.
+Now, I am not here to discourage anyone from dating someone who may need a transition person, is going through a divorce, or suffering the loss of a loved one.
 I’m just suggesting that you understand their needs now may differ from their needs down the road.
 The distraction of the legal issues, if going through a divorce, may linger on for longer than anyone would expect.
 It can take a toll on your relationship.

 The guy who broke my heart couldn’t imagine life without me.
 He also couldn’t sign up for marriage so soon after his wife had betrayed him and he spent years in litigation.
 To this day, he thanks me for helping him start his life over.
 He is grateful that he had a transition person.
 I, on the other hand, vowed never to be that T.P. again.
 It would be like putting my hand in the fire.

-To help you if you may be the T.P, try not to compare the new person in your life to the old one.
+If you think you may be with your T.P., try not to compare the new person in your life to the old one.
 Make sure you are emotionally available for a new relationship.
 If you are separated, don’t say you are divorced, even if there is no chance of reconciliation.
 Be honest from the beginning.
 If your divorce is almost final, share those details with the new person in your life without dragging them into the emotional roller coaster you might be on.

-The bottom line is, every relationship serves a purpose, but is limited.
+The bottom line is, every relationship serves a purpose.
 Don’t be angry if you were a transition person.
 Try to get over the hurt if it doesn’t work out.
-Try to remember the memories that you created together.
-If it’s possible to stay friends if you had a deep friendship, don’t toss that person away completely.
+Remember the good memories that you created together.
+If it’s possible to stay close and you had a deep friendship, don’t toss that person away completely.
 They were in your life for a reason, even if it didn’t go the distance.
 Understand that being the transition person is harder for the one without the prior loss.
 Know that you are not alone when you are dating in transition.